The-Z-Labs/bof-launcher/README.md

 Below you can see one of our BOFs in two versions: one written in Zig and the second one written in C. When compiled, Zig version weights **only 574 bytes**, C version weights 923 bytes.

-For an example of larger and cross-platform BOF please refer to our [UDP port scanner](bofs/src/udpScanner.zig).
+For an example of larger and cross-platform BOF please refer to our [UDP port scanner](bofs/src/udpScanner.zig) or [TCP port scanner](bofs/src/tcpScanner.zig).

 ```zig
 const w32 = @import("bof_api").win32;